Pay Policy Statement for 2019-20

 Chief officers may be employed by either council, and are placed at the disposal of the other by means of an agreement made under Section 113 of the Local Government Act 1972.

-A new management structure was agreed during 2017-18 and is currently being implemented.
-This may continue into 2018-19.
+A new officer structure was agreed during 2018-19 and is currently being implemented.
+Recruitment for vacant position will continue in 2019-20.

 REMUNERATION OF CHIEF OFFICERS

-The chief executive and heads of service are paid a spot salary.
-The salaries which apply for the whole of 2018-19 after the increase of 2.8 per cent are as follows:
+Chief officers are paid a spot salary.
+The spot salaries which apply for the whole of 2019-20 after the increase of 2.7 per cent are as follows:

 Chief officers do not receive any performance-related pay or bonuses.